Chongzuo: History

 Chongzuo is one of the earliest centers of Zhuang culture.
 Important sites dating back to the Stone Age have been found here.
-The Rock Paintings of Hua Mountain along the Ming River at Huashan date back 1800 to 2500 year and are one of the largest groups of pictographs in China and in the world.
+The Rock Paintings of Hua Mountain along the Ming River at Huashan date back 1800 to 2500 years and are one of the largest groups of pictographs in China and in the world.
 On several cliff faces are hundreds of large red pictographs depicting a large battle.
 The red pigment is still bright and vivid and individual figures, weapons, and animals are easy to distinguish.
 The cliffs, part of the sacred Frog Mountain, were important site to the early Zhuang.

 In 214 BC, during the Qin dynasty, Chongzuo was part of the Xiang (象郡) commandry.
 Chinese general Feng Zicai beat back a French attack here at the Battle of Bang Bo in 1885.
 Sun Yat-sen fired the first cannon shot of the anti-Qing revolution in Chongzuo in 1907.
 In the 1930s, after fomenting rebellion in other parts of Guangxi, Deng Xiaoping helped organize the peasants and workers here during the Longzhou rebellion and eventually formed the Red Army's 8th Army.
 Later, in 1979, the Chinese army invaded Vietnam from here.